 You can add more than one number to a campaign.
 The upper limits are still undecided; we’ll update this document once we have more information.
 A recent blog post details the process to map numbers to campaigns using the Plivo console.

 What if I want to register more than one campaign during the initial brand registration?

 Upon registering your brand, Plivo will automatically register your campaign as a “mixed campaign.”
-This means that most use cases are available for use under that campaign ID, and different kinds of messages can be sent asynchronously.
-If your use case doesn’t fall into the one of the “mixed campaign” use cases, please reach out to us at email@example.com.
+This is the standard campaign use case type, and means that most use cases are available for use under that campaign ID, and different kinds of messages can be sent asynchronously.
+We’re also adding more campaign types to the console, such as 2FA and Account Notifications.
+If your have one of these singular use cases, these campaign types are preferable to Mixed because they might have lower surcharges and higher throughput with AT&T. If your use case doesn’t fall into the one of the use cases available on the console, please reach out to us at firstname.lastname@example.org.

 I’m a reseller.
 What’s the easiest way for me to register all of my customers?